starry-sky-workshop/BeMyDisplay/README.md

 # BeMyDisplay
 BeMyDisplay turns iPad/iPhone into a second display for Windows PC.

-The advanced design let BeMyDisplay provide unparalleled display effect: pixel perfect + ultra-low latency (and all this is free!).
+The advanced design let BeMyDisplay provide unparalleled display effect: pixel perfect + ultra-low latency (free of trial，and free use plan based on incentive advertising will be introduced in the future).

 To get started, plug your iPad/iPhone into your Windows PC with USB cable, and run BeMyDisplay on both windows and iOS side, then BeMyDisplay will turn your iPad/iPhone into a high-performance second display for your PC automatically.